EMPLOYMENT LAW NEWS

 California

-It prohibits employers from discriminating against employees for legal off-duty marijuana use (medicinal or recreational).
-The law also bars employers from terminating or disciplining employees for a drug test that comes back positive for THC.
+California prohibits employers from discriminating against employees for legal off-duty marijuana use (medicinal or recreational).
+The law also prevents employers from terminating or disciplining employees only for a drug test that comes back positive for THC.

-Workers can be disciplined or terminated for being high on the job, however.
+Workers may still be disciplined or terminated for being impaired while on the job.

 Connecticut